Authentication

 Use Authorization: Bearer <your-key> exactly

-Do not send x-api-key, query params, or raw keys without the Bearer scheme.
+Do not send custom auth headers, query params, or raw keys without the Bearer scheme.
 Use one header with one space between Bearer and your key.

 No leading or trailing whitespace